A Detailed Look

 -> (a -> b)

 that that function encodes.
-The RankN type there (the forall s.
+The RankN type there (the forall s.) is mostly

-over writing your function directly on your values without BVar
+over writing your function directly on your values without BVars.

 But, the more interesting thing of course is computing the gradient of your